 During his conquests, Alexander saw local nobles as potential opponents, and he countered them with support of councils of common people to address local issues.
-Some of the monarchs who ruled after Alexander supported popular participation in local government while maintaining their central authority.
+Some monarchs who ruled after Alexander's death supported popular participation in local government while maintaining their central authority.
 But with the passing of time the rich were getting richer, and their power and influence were increasing.

-In times of war, wealthy merchants profited from supplying their monarch's armies, while continuous warfare added to the misery and insecurity of common people.
 And there was an endemic poverty.
 Populations were small compared to today, but not small relative to the amount of food being produced.
 In Greece and West Asia a bad harvest still meant famine.
 The Greeks were still dependent upon imports to keep people fed, and they were not exporting enough in minerals or manufactured goods to exchange for food.
-In the place of exports in goods, men in Greece were still exporting themselves as soldiers.
+In the place of exports in goods, men in Greece continued to export themselves as soldiers.

 Across Greece and the Middle East, migration from the countryside to the cities created urban slums and overcrowding.
 With new supplies of slaves and an abundance of freemen looking for work came a drop in wages, often while the price of food was rising, and those who labored were physically burdened beyond their ability to stay fit.

-Mining was an especially hard occupation.
+Work at mining was especially hard on laborers.
 Egypt's gold and quicksilver mines were worked by slaves, criminals and prisoners of war, including women, elderly men and children.
 Young men hacked the quartz loose.
 Older men broke the quartz into fragments.
-Children dragged the quartz to the grinders powered by women who like others worked without rest, walking in circles and pushing levers that rotated a shaft.
-Looking back on this, the Greek writer Agatharchides, in the mid-100s would write that relief came only with death, which these miners welcomed.
+Children dragged the quartz to the grinders powered by women who, like others, worked without rest, walking in circles and pushing levers that rotated a shaft.
+The Greek writer Agatharchides (around 215-145 BCE) would write that relief came only with death, which these miners welcomed.

-The most serious attempt at changing society came in the year 279 at the Macedonian port city of Cassandreia.
+The most serious attempt at changing society came in the year 279 at the Macedonian port city of Cassandreia (on the Chalcidice Peninsula, renamed from Potidaea).
 There a man named Apollodorus rode a wave of discontent that gave him local power.
-His followers vented their anger on the wealthy with violence.
-They confiscated wealth and property.
-With money taken from the rich he hired an army of mercenaries to defend the revolution.
+His followers vented their anger on the wealthy with violence and confiscated wealth and property.
 To succeed, his revolution would need to spread to other cities and acquire more power to defend itself.
-Instead, after a few months, forces directed by the king of Macedonia, Antigonus II, who had been busy uniting Macedonia under his rule, overran Cassandreia and ended the revolution.
+Instead, with money taken from the rich, Apollodorus hired an army of mercenaries to defend the revolution.
+After a few months, forces directed by the king of Macedonia, Antigonus II, overran Cassandreia and ended the revolution.

-The desire for a better society continued.
+Meanwhile, some like the Cynics had no dreams of social change.
 Some looked back to what they thought was an unspoiled past, to what they imagined were virtuous barbarians living according to nature.
-From a few came dreams of a harmonious society or a "brotherhood of man."
+From a few came dreams of a harmonious society and a "brotherhood of man."
 Around the mid-100s BCE a merchant and writer named Iambulus designed a society without class differences, a society in which people would be equal, sharing what they produced and taking turns in doing menial work.
 Iambulus saw his utopia as a democracy and he saw people acquiring equality in wisdom and relating to each other with love.

 CONTINUE READING: Judaic scripture into Greek